rck-j/AutomationIntake/README.md

 # AutomationIntake

-This project is to create a web application for intaking automation projects.
-The intake application developed in python will allow users to input a process, clarify the process with assistance from chatgpt, then create mermaid.js diagram of the process, provide a markdown document of the high level process, then provide an analysis of what steps can be taken to automate the process.
+This project is a web application for intaking automation ideas.
+The application, developed in Python using Flask, allows users to describe a process they'd like to automate.
+It then uses Google's Gemini API to ask clarifying questions and provide an initial automation assessment.

 ## Getting started